andrew3875/cloud_analytics_webapp/README.md

-This runs a webapp in MS Azure cloud and draws graphs based on data retrieved from the MS Azure cloud
+This runs a webapp in MS Azure cloud and draws graphs based on data retrieved from there